The Distinctives of ARTS

 Scope of Accreditation

-ARTS Commission on Accreditation accredits U.S. based seminaries that offer certificates, diplomas, baccalaureate, and graduate degrees in ministry-related fields aimed at preparing students for Christian service through biblical and theological studies of Reformed traditions.
+ARTS Commission on Accreditation accredits U.S. based institutions that offer baccalaureate and/or graduate degrees aimed at preparing students for Christian service through biblical and theological studies of Reformed traditions.

 ARTS Leadership and Governance